Skip to main content

 To be considered you must be registered on a course at Queen Mary and have limited access to funds.
 Each case is considered individually.
 A voucher is normally for £25 and can be issued once within an academic year.

-If you would like to discuss your eligibility for a voucher contact the Welfare Advisers in the Advice and Counselling Service, vouchers are also available from the Student Enquiry Centre and the Bursaries, Grants and Scholarships Office.
+If you would like to discuss your eligibility for a voucher contact the Welfare Advisers in the Advice and Counselling Service.
+Vouchers are also available via the Student Enquiry Centre, the Bursaries, Grants and Scholarships Office and QMSU.
+If you access a supermarket voucher it will be visible to each of the services who are able to issue them.

 Vouchers are not a long term solution so if you are experiencing financial difficulty you may want to arrange a confidential appointment with a Welfare Adviser in the Advice and Counselling Service, to discuss your circumstances and options further.